2019 GVSF Season Auditions

 The Greater Victoria Shakespeare Festival is committed to hiring the best actor for the job.
 We encourage actors of all backgrounds/ ethnicities to audition, and endorse the use of audition pieces without regard to traditional gender.

-Auditions will be held in Victoria on the Camosun Lansdowne campus on Saturday February 17 from 10am to 4pm and Sunday, February 18 from 10am to 1pm.
+Auditions will be held in Victoria on the Camosun Lansdowne campus on Saturday February 16 from 10am to 4pm and Sunday, February 17 from 10am to 2pm.
 Any callbacks will be held after 2pm Sunday afternoon.
 Appointments are required.
-To sign up for an audition, please email email@example.com with an electronic version of your headshot and resume to request a time slot.
+Please email firstname.lastname@example.org with an electronic version of your headshot and resume to request a time slot.
 Appointments are given on a first come/first served basis.

 These productions require strong movers, singers, and some capable musicians.
-Also, please note that we are an outdoor theatre and do not use microphones so great diction and vocal strength is important.
+Actors who play percussive instruments are of special interest.
+Also, please note that we are an outdoor theatre and do not use microphones so great diction and vocal strength is very important.

 Mentor Actors: Actors who anchor major roles, as well as teaching and mentoring the Company in text and speech work.
 These roles are paid.